-A daily routine helps employees become more efficient.
-It reduces the need to make decisions each day.
-It enables them to know exactly what they need to do and how to do it without having to decide or think too much.
-They can also save time on planning, decision making and preparation.
-Furthermore, they get better at doing a certain task because they do it regularly.
-As a result, they become more efficient and proficient.
+Yes, they are.
+Routines help reduce the need to make decisions each day.
+It enables people to know exactly what they need to do and how to do it without having to think too much.
+In other words, they can save time and effort for planning, decision making and preparation.
+As a result, they might become more efficient at their jobs.